Congratulations! You are now on the waiting list, please check your inbox for the confirmation email

 To check soil moisture

 Push the switch far left to the MOIST setting.
 Push the sensors deep enough in the pot to reach the bottom of the plant's root level.
-Wait a minute or so and the needle will indicate the moisture level.
+Wait a few minutes and the needle will indicate the moisture level.

 Results: There are 3 zones: 1 to 3 is the red zone (dry), 4 to 7 is the green zone (moist), and 8 to 10 is the blue zone (wet).
 Water according to your plants preferences.
 Getting multiple readings is normal as water won't be evenly distributed, so take a couple of readings.